0

 2

 • That's not possible.
 Why not save each meta value with its own meta key?
 It's not like there are any downsides for doing that.
 There are, however downsides to saving post meta as an array, and you are experiencing one right now.
-Nov 30, 2015 at 1:54
+Commented Nov 30, 2015 at 1:54

 • @MateuszHajdziony I was afraid that too many separate meta keys might flood the database a little, especially that this functionality is for a plugin.
 If somebody has a ton of posts those separate meta keys might create quite a crowd in the database.